ryan-mcclue/musings/on-solid-ground.md

 ## Memory
 eMMC is the interface as well
 eMMC precursor to SD.
-cheaper than SSD, yet slower
+TF (transflash) more commonly known as micro-SD card cheaper than SSD, yet slower still uses NAND flash technology

-still uses NAND flash technology
+QSPI can be used without CPU with data queues

 ## Bootstrap
 UEFI (interface between firmwire and system; essentially interface to boot into things) ACPI (data format to convey firmwire information)